 Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

-As project manager for the revision project to certify ISO 27002:2013 to ISO 27002:2022, I was responsible for the full planning and preparation of the project, including a gap analysis.
+As the Project Manager responsible for the update project to certify from ISO 27002:2013 to ISO 27002:2022, I was in charge of comprehensive planning and preparation of the project, including conducting a gap analysis.

-I coordinated the adaptation of existing controls and the implementation of new ones according to the requirements of the new standard.
+I coordinated the adjustment of existing measures and the implementation of new ones according to the requirements of the new standard.

-Preparing for internal and external audits was also part of my tasks, as was creating and maintaining the necessary documentation.
+Preparing for internal and external audits was also part of my responsibilities, as was creating and maintaining the required documentation.

-Project progress was made transparent through regular reporting to management and ensured by continuous monitoring and adjustment of controls.
+The project's progress was made transparent through regular reports to management and ensured by continuous monitoring and adjustment of the measures.

-Project b) Senior Consultant – Support of audit review focusing on critical infrastructures (KRITIS)**
+Project b) Senior Consultant – Support for audit review focusing on critical infrastructures (KRITIS)**

-The tasks included resolving identified findings or providing corresponding evidence.
+Tasks included addressing identified findings or providing the necessary evidence.

 Project c) Senior Consultant – Review of deliverables and responsibilities according to the existing contract with the IT provider**

-After half the contract term had elapsed, the client decided to review all services contractually assured by the IT provider.
+After half of the contract term had passed, the client decided to review all services contractually promised by the IT provider.

-In this context, I identified over 1500 deliverables and responsibilities (D&O = Deliverables & Obligations) in the relevant service statements.
+In this context, I identified over 1,500 deliverables and responsibilities (D&O = Deliverables & Obligations) in the relevant service descriptions.

 These were documented in a D&O tracker (claim register) I created.

-A joint review of all deliverables and responsibilities then took place in collaboration with the service owners.
+A joint review of all deliverables and responsibilities then took place in cooperation with the service owners.

 IT Service Management